 The main advantage of these libraries is that Administrate is a perfect solution for small projects with minimum customization.
 It has a minimalistic and user-friendly interface that can be easily understood.

-RBMalta is a real estate project that helps thousands of people buy, sell or rent property.
+RBMalta is a real estate project that helps thousands of people buy, sell, or rent a property.
 Click on the picture below to find out more about this project.

 The library is highly customizable.
 We literally can change any part of the interface or logic.
-This allows designing an administrate panel depending on the business requirements.
+This allows designing an administrative panel depending on the business requirements.

 As an example, we made an admin panel on the NameCoach project.
 Thanks to the customization, you can insert tools for working with data just from other project’s services.

-The project, which we implemented, helps solving an important issue of name mispronunciation and gender pronoun communication in as many important life settings as possible.
+The project, which we implemented, helps to solve an important issue of name mispronunciation and gender pronoun communication in as many important life settings as possible.

 The weak sides of the gem are out of date design and loaded interface.
 Neither Administrate nor ActivePanel has adaptivity or responsiveness.
 Additionally, this library uses DSL (Domain Specific Language) and this significantly slows down the development process for those developers, who have no experience with it.

 This proves to us that there is no ideal solution.
 Each one has its own pros and cons

 If your goal is to find a convenient administrate panel for a new small project with a minimum functionality set and modern design, Administrate is a good choice.

 On the other hand, if you need deep customization of an administrator’s interface or you need more tools than Administrate standard tools, you know what to choose.